Myles Murphy (American football)

-Myles Murphy (born January 3, 2002) is an American football defensive end for the Clemson Tigers.
+Myles Murphy (born January 3, 2002) is an American professional football defensive end for the Cincinnati Bengals of the National Football League (NFL).
+He played college football for the Clemson Tigers and was selected by the Bengals in the first round of the 2023 NFL draft.

-Early years
+Early life

 Murphy attended Hillgrove High School in Powder Springs, Georgia.
 As a senior, he had 53 tackles and 10.5 sacks.
 Murphy played in the 2020 All-American Bowl.
 A five-star recruit, he committed to Clemson University to play college football.

 College career

 Murphy was an immediate contributor as a freshman at Clemson in 2020, recording seven tackles and two sacks in his first game, ending with four sacks, 41 tackles, and three forced fumbles for the season.
-As a sophomore in 2021, he recorded seven sacks, 38 tackles, and two forced fumbles.
+As a sophomore in 2021, he recorded eight sacks, 38 tackles, and two forced fumbles.
+Murphy finished his college career with 116 tackles, 36 tackles for loss, 18.5 sacks, and 6 forced fumbles.

+Professional career

+Murphy was selected by the Cincinnati Bengals in the first round (28th overall) of the 2023 NFL draft.
+He began his rookie season as the third left defensive end behind Sam Hubbard and Cameron Sample on the depth chart.
+He recorded his first sack in a week 4, a 27–3 loss to the Tennessee Titans.
+He appeared in all 17 games as a rookie in the 2023 season.
+He finished with three sacks and 20 total tackles (ten solo).

+Murphy began the 2024 season on injured reserve with a knee injury.
+He was activated on October 4.